BayesianModelingandComputationInPython/BookCode_Edition1/_sources/markdown/chp_02.md

-The quantity defined by Equation {eq}`eq:elpd_practice` (or that quantity multiplied by some constant) is usually known as the deviance, and it is use in both Bayesians and non-Bayesians contexts [^15].
+The quantity defined by Equation {eq}`eq:elpd_practice` (or that quantity multiplied by some constant) is usually known as the deviance, and it is used in both Bayesians and non-Bayesians contexts [^15].
 When the likelihood is Gaussian, then Equation {eq}`eq:elpd_practice` will be proportional to the quadratic mean error.